-You don’t have to be a rocket scientist to understand that when we are good at something, we tend to enjoy it.
+Obviously when we are good at something, we tend to enjoy it.
 I always struggled with maths at school (I blame a ‘mental block’ brought on by my fear of a very early school teacher) and while in the end, I still managed to do fairly well in exams (which suggested that I wasn’t really THAT bad at numbers), the declaration I often made that I HATED maths most definitely was born out of my early mathematical struggles.
 As I became less fearful of Pythagoras’ theory, I found that secretly, and only on rare occasions, I quite enjoyed solving number puzzles.

-Having never read a book in your life is certainly not something to be proud of, neither is it something to be embarrassed or ashamed about if you have genuinely struggled with literacy your whole life.
+Having never read a book in your life is certainly not something to be proud of, neither is it something to be embarrassed or ashamed about if you have struggled with literacy your whole life.

 Stress levels can also be reduced through reading.
 If I watch TV before bed, I sometimes feel quite agitated – the noise of the TV and the bright visuals causes me stress – even if I am not aware of it, whereas quietly reading a good book (no matter how thrilling it is) helps me to relax.
 A well-written novel can transport you to other realms, while an engaging article will distract you and keep you in the present moment, letting tensions drain away and allowing you to relax.